MicrosoftDocs/Advertising-docs/Advertising/hotel-service/manage-hotel-campaigns.md

 ## Associating a hotel with a hotel group

-When you import your hotel feed file, the hotels are placed in the *Ungrouped* hotel group.
-The Ungrouped hotel group is the default hotel group.
-If you create new hotel groups to logically organize your hotels, you'll need to move them from the Ungrouped hotel group to one of the groups you created.
+When you import your hotel feed file, the hotels are placed in the *Ungrouped* hotel group, which is the default hotel group.
+A hotel may be associated with only one hotel group.
+If you create new hotel groups to logically organize your hotels, you'll want to move the hotels from the *Ungrouped* hotel group to the new group you created.
+To associate a hotel with a new hotel group, use the [Associate](reference.md/associate-template) template.
+When you associate a hotel with a new hotel group, the service removes the previous association.

-To move a hotel from one group to another, send the following request.
+The following POST example, shows how to specify the association.
 The body of the request is an [AssociationCollection](../hotel-service/reference.md#associationcollection) object.
 The collection may contain a maximum of 500 [HotelAssociation](../hotel-service/reference.md#hotelassociation) objects.

 ```
 POST https://<host>/Travel/V1/Customers(<customerid>)/Accounts(<accountid>)/SubAccounts('<subaccountid>')/Associate HTTP/1.1